kianenigma/what-blockchain-actually/content/Content/What/Blockchain-based Authorities.md

 ## Summary
 Any [[Authority]]'s role is to establish [[Trust]].
 Blockchains are systems that yield [[Trust#Science-based Trust|science-based trust]], which is paradoxically called [[Trustless]], because it is free of [[Trust#Human-based Trust|human-based trust]].
 An authority typically needs to hold some (contentious) **state** and perform **mutations** on top of it based on a clear set of **rules**.
 This state is either in the **real world** or the **digital world**.

-Digital state is a great fit for blockchains, since it can be easily mutated by the same system.
+Digital state is a great fit for blockchains, since it can be easily read and mutated by the same system.
 Real-world matters are more difficult, due to the [[Oracle Problem]], but it can be done.
 At the end of the day, the [[Trustless]]ness of Ethereum managing the transfer of the ETH token (a purely digital contentious state that it can fully read and write) is fundamentally different from an Ethereum [[Smart Contract]] managing tokenized real-world assets.

 While we can strive to solve the [[Oracle Problem]] in a [[Trustless]] manner, turning a blind eye to it is defying the whole purpose of why the [[Web3]] industry exists, and why it managed to attract so many early adopters.

-In the next chapter, [[Execution, Ordering and History]], we build on top of the three properties of blockchains that we know about:
-- State
-- Mutations + rules of mutations
-and present more concrete mental models for blockchains.

 [^1]: [The Network State](https://thenetworkstate.com/) book proposes steps through which digital authorities can evolve into gaining legitimacy in the real world, which is very much related to the enforcement issues mentioned above.
-[^2]: How accurate is this assumption of the internet being "free and open"?
-See [[The Free Internet|here]].
 [^4]: With some simplification, Bitcoin actually doesn't use an account model but rather a [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) system.